ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If verification succeeds, the handler returns a 2.05 Content message containing the public keys of all the current group members, for the group identified by "gid".
+If verification succeeds, the handler returns a (2.05) Content message containing the public keys of all the current group members, for the group identified by "gid".
 The payload of the response is formatted as a CBOR map containing only the 'pub\_keys' parameter from {{gid-post}}, which encodes the list of public keys of all the group members including the respective member identifiers.
-If the KDC does not store any public key for the group, the handler returns a response with payload formatted as a CBOR byte string of zero length.The specific format of public keys as well as identifiers of group members is specified by the application profile (REQ11, REQ8).
+If the KDC does not store any public key for the group, the handler returns a response with payload formatted as a CBOR byte string of zero length.
+The specific format of public keys as well as of identifiers of group members is specified by the application profile (REQ11, REQ8).

 ### ace-group/gid/policies